SherllyNeo/Sherlly_password_manager/README.md

 An exceedingly simple password manager I wrote in rust.

 This is designed to work with my dotfiles and the sherlly windows manager.
+Some emoji are off limits for passwords.
+Check source code.

 It will store passwords and info as pseduojson in an encrypted bytes file.
 It has some basic functionality.